 - a.
 Stop the engine.
-Turn the battery disconnect switch to the OFF position. - b.
+Turn the battery disconnect switch to the OFF position or shut the engine off by mechanical means. - b.
 Remove all wires from terminals TS1-25 in the generator housing.
 For dual starting motors, remove all the wires from terminal TS1-26. - c.
 Turn the ECS to the START position and attempt to crank the engine.